dave52/dewan-dental/README.md

-# dewan-dental
+# DeWan Dental Wellness
-DeWan Dental Wellness; dental office in Milwaukee, WI
+A dental office in Milwaukee, WI